hashicorp/katakoda/consul-secure-acl-vault/step3.md

-### Create Consul server policy
+### Create a Consul server policy

-Once the ACL system is initialized, if you check Consul logs again you should find some warnings in your logs:
+Once the ACL system is initialized, you should still find some warnings in your Consul logs:

 `cat ~/log/consul.log`{{execute T1}}